top of page

 The best character on the scene at the moment, and someone I just love watching, is the frequently-shirtless "KALE IS BULLSHIT" guy, Dr. Paul Saladino.
 I love him.
 I love him not just because he's a recovering raw vegan (and has the word salad in his name) who is also a strong advocate for replacing all the beets, spinach, peanuts, oats, and olive oil in your life with heart, brain, testicle, tallow, and blood.
 That would be enough.
 But in addition to all that he's also a trained medical doctor.

 Just as with this anti-kale bro, the logic most popular across many trending diets (or, rather, "strategies for reversing chronic illness and cultivating mindfulness while combating the evils of Western medicine and pharmaceutical paradigms") asks us to consider what humans are "supposed to eat."
-Folks begin with an Edenic vision of what humans are and the context within which we evolved and then speak in these terms, talking about foods that are "evolutionarily-consistent."
-Then these folks (non-anthropologists with no background in history, archaeology, non-human biology, primatology, paleobotany, or any domain that might help us understand our distant past) extrapolate from their own imaginations and intuitions what ancestral humans ate (or sometimes just folks currently living outside the agriculture paradigm now eat.)
+Folks seem to begin with an Edenic vision of what humans are and the context within which we evolved and then speak in these terms, talking about foods that are "evolutionarily-consistent."
+Then these folks (non-anthropologists with no background in history, archaeology, non-human biology, primatology, paleobotany, or any domain that might help us understand our distant past) extrapolate from their own imaginations and intuitions what ancestral humans or proto-humans ate (or sometimes just what folks currently living outside the agriculture paradigm now eat.)

-They take their wildly oversimplified and wonky worldview and fill the many gaps they manufacture with more curious logic and sciency-sounding, pseudo-technical language.
+They take their wildly oversimplified and wonky worldview and fill the many gaps they manufacture there with more curious logic and sciency-sounding, pseudo-technical language.
 It's a weirdly cherry-picked concatenation derived from a cute but entirely fictional naturalistic harmony.
 They wallpaper over their gross misinterpretation of evolution and biology with what they feel is a defensible premise, like "plants don't wish to be eaten."

 Dr. Saladino, for example, reasons loudly on social media (from the produce section at Whole Foods) that roots, tubers, shoots, bark, stems, leaves, flowers, and seeds are all essential to a plant and as such are packed with phytochemicals naturally designed to dissuade you and other creatures from consuming them.
 Further still, as a result, he asserts those bits are intrinsically trying to kill you.
 From there, Saladino and others resolve that the only suitable consumables derived from plants, logically, must be their fruit: those are the bits the plant "naturally offers us."

 By this logic of plant defence and the simple rule of observing what is "naturally meant to be," Dr. Saladino and friends happily defend their opposition to eating mushrooms, millet, and seaweed (oh, and also shellfish.)
 Your omnivorous opportunist cousins and ancestors, and those common ancestors from which we all came, apparently, didn't spend millions of years eating these highly abundant sources of nutrition and many aren't continuing to do so now, or something...
-And yet, amazingly, these same folks turn from this premise they established to argue that kombucha, kefir, yogurt, and parmesan cheese (which are all brand new, of course) are perfectly obvious, ideal, and fall within a diet said to be composed of "evolutionarily-consistent" foods.
+And yet, amazingly, these same folks turn from this premise they established to argue that kombucha, kefir, yogurt, and parmesan cheese (which are all invented and brand new, of course) are perfectly obvious, ideal, and fall within a diet said to be composed of "evolutionarily-consistent" foods.
 It's brilliant to watch.
 I love it.

 But you might wonder why how this plant-based principle (that plants don't wish to be eaten and are full of things toxic to you) emerged?
 How did this become particularly potent reasoning when the same is deemed perfectly useless nonsense when looking at other organisms?
 For instance, you might have noticed that elk and bison also don't wish to be killed and eaten.
 If you go and ask them, rabbits and guinea fowl are also pretty adamant about not having their own muscles and organs, or those of their offspring or neighbours, carved up and eaten by you or anyone else.
 And I would happily argue that we can be far more confident about this than we can about the desires and inner emotional lives of parsnips or chanterelles.
 (This makes me want to ask Dr. Saladino if he infers from the existence of volcanoes and deposits of uranium that the Earth is not hospitable to life?)
-Similarly, why are certain plant-based chemicals (like progoitrin found in kale) said to be particularly problematic in high dosages while the constituents of organ meats (such as the vitamin A or copper abundant in liver, say) are deemed perfectly benign?
+Similarly, why are certain plant-based chemicals (like the progoitrin found in kale) said to be particularly problematic in high dosages while the constituents of organ meats (such as the vitamin A or copper abundant in liver, say) are deemed perfectly benign?
 Surely he knows that, in high dosage, these common elements cause toxicity, organ failure, and death.

-This picture of a diet dominated by plants seems to be a best-guess for what our ancestors' food intake would have been like – with most surviving on a diet closer to that of a deer or antelope than a cheetah or mountain lion.
+This picture of a diet dominated by plants seems to be a best-guess for what our ancestors' food intake would have been like – with most surviving on a diet that looks a lot closer to that of a deer or antelope than a cheetah or mountain lion.
 As a result, I'm really not sure what an evolutionary or ancestral diet dominated by organ meats could possibly be based on.

 These researchers tell us that while there was some meat in our own and our ancestors' diets (and virtually any beast like us at all) we all largely consumed trees, bushes, and shrubs, along with their leaves and fruits, as well as many vegetables, grasses, and grains.
 Common foods were things like water chestnut, papyrus, sawgrass, bermuda grass, salt bush, alfalfa, wheat, oats, barley, rice, sorghum, millet, and other non-grassy herbs and the like.
 In drier areas, we and our bipedal relatives also survived on tropical succulents like cactus and agave.
 Further, we know that those ancient tropical primate grass-eaters, such as Theropithecus baboons and our relatives Paranthropus, all went extinct while our human ancestors appear to have consumed an increasingly grass-based diet.
 Nobody knows why.